taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacegeometrybasis"></a>
 ## [tapspace](#tapspace).[geometry](#tapspacegeometry).[Basis](#tapspacegeometrybasis)(basis, transition)

-A virtual basis in space.
+A virtual basis in space, a basis tensor.
+This helps you to represent a basis in space regardless the coordinate system of the reference element.
 For example, affine elements can be transformed to match the scale, orientation, and position of a virtual basis.